Getting an Interview

-I applied through other source and the process took 3 days – interviewed at PointBridge in June 2010.
+I applied through other source.
+The process took 3 days – interviewed at PointBridge (Chicago, IL) in June 2010.

-The process took 2 days – interviewed at PointBridge in August 2008.
+The process took 2 days – interviewed at PointBridge (Chicago, IL) in August 2008.

 The interview process was longer than I wanted to deal with.
 The process began with a cold call, although the HR rep implied he had spoken with a former co-worker of mine and had received my name from them (I now tend to doubt this).
 After a few phone calls and an initial question/answer period I spoke with one of the department leads.
 After this conversation, a four hour interview was set up where I would meet with several of the managers/directors of the company.
 I spent about an hour with each person asking and answering questions.
 It seemed like a fair amout of the questions were geared to determine not only my technical skills, but to determine if I was a good fit for the company.
 I was under the impression that after this long interview process that an offer would be following.
 Instead, I was told that the next step was to go through a role-play, again lasting several hours.
 I told the HR manager that I was not willing to give up any more time without a better indication of the salary.
 He assured me that it would be an offer than I would have a very hard time declining.
 Given the fact that he was fairly familiar with my current salary, I assumed he would be right.
 I kept pressing for a ballpark figure before committing to the additional hours of process.
 Finally he relented and provided an offer contingent on the role-playing process.